 Day 6: Fly to Muscat, Muttrah Souq

 Today we fly to Oman's capital city of Muscat.
 This afternoon we drive along the waterfront Corniche and visit the famous old Muttrah souk.
 The colorful souk will take you back in time, allowing you to browse, shop and practice your bartering skills.

 Day 7: Muscat Sites

 Day 9: Nizwa Cattle Market; Jebel Shams and Grand Canyon of Arabia

 Our day starts with a visit to Nizwa's renowned cattle market.
 Taking place every Friday, this is where locals buy and trade the best livestock, from goats to cattle directly from the herders.
-It's a fascinating thing to experience as you immerse yourself in the dealings and trading that takes place.
-From here, we take some time to explore the Nizwa souk, one of the few souks in Oman featuring exclusive traditional Omani goods, including pottery, intricately hand-carved "khanjars" and ornamental silver jewelry.
+It's a fascinating event to experience as you immerse yourself in the dealings and trading that takes place.
+From here, we take some time to explore the Nizwa Souk, one of the few souks in Oman featuring exclusive traditional Omani goods, including pottery, intricately hand-carved "khanjars" and ornamental silver jewelry.
 We also explore the Round Tower Fort, built in the 17th century.

 Day 10: Bahla Fort, Jabrin Castle, Jabel Akhdar

 Today we visit Bahla Fort and Jabrin Castle.
 The oasis of Bahla owes its prosperity to the Banu Nebhan tribe which dominated the area from the beginning of the 12th century to the end of the 15th century.
 The ruins of this immense fort with its walls and towers of unbaked bricks and stone foundations are remarkable examples of the power of this region and its importance in Omani history.
 We then visit Jabrin Castle, the finest of Oman's castles built in the 17th century.
 The castle became a primary influence in Omani learning and displays the highest achievement of Omani ceiling paintings and beautifully executed woodcarvings.